Advertiser Disclosure

 Rewards Currency

-Generally speaking, you can’t earn travel rewards with bank account bonuses, only cash back.
+Generally speaking, you can’t earn travel rewards with bank account bonuses, only cash back or merchandise.
 If your priority is booking with loyalty programs to stretch the value of your rewards, bank account bonuses won’t get you closer to that goal.

 Of course, there are exceptions to this, but for the most part, expect cash instead of points for bank account bonuses.